-If your doctor suspects that you may have blocked fallopian tubes, they will use a type of x ray called hysterosalpinography,2Simpson Jr, W. L., Beitia, L. G., & Mester, J. (2006).Hysterosalpingography: a reemerging study.
+If a doctor suspects that you may have blocked fallopian tubes, they will use a type of x-ray called hysterosalpinography,2Simpson Jr, W. L., Beitia, L. G., & Mester, J. (2006).Hysterosalpingography: a reemerging study.
 Radiographics, 26(2), 419-431.

-- The doctor will then remove the speculum for the purposes of taking the x ray.
+- The doctor will then remove the speculum for the purposes of taking the x-ray.
 You’ll be moved beneath an x-ray machine, and the fluid used to make your diagnosis will be inserted through the tube.
 This fluid will fill your uterus and fallopian tubes, and may cause cramping.
 If you have blocked tubes, they will swell with fluid.
 As this takes place, multiple images will be taken by your technician.
 Changes of position may be required.

-Do natural “cures” for blocked fallopian tubes work?
+Do natural cures for blocked fallopian tubes work?